Art, History and Landscapes on the Camino de Santiago

 Open to undergraduate students from any accredited college or university.
 A minimum 2.5 GPA is required, but exceptions will be considered upon submission of a petition.

-This program will be taught in English, and therefore does not require prior study of the Spanish language.
-Students will, however, have plenty of opportunities to practice their Spanish language skills if they wish!
+This program does not require prior study of the Spanish language.
+Students will, however, have plenty of opportunities to practice their Spanish language skills if they wish.

 The Summer 2020 program director and associate director are: